-- (a) Subject to paragraph (b), and otherwise in accordance with the Rules, if you are a small customer we must not disconnect the premises during the following times ('the protected period'): - (i) on a business day before 8.00am or after 3.00pm; or - (ii) on a Friday or the day before a public holiday; or - (iii) on a weekend or a public holiday; or - (iv) on the days between 20 December and 31 December (both inclusive) in any year; or - (v) if you are being disconnected for a failure to pay, during an extreme weather event. - (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or
+- (a) Subject to paragraph (b), and otherwise in accordance with the Rules, if you are a small customer we must not disconnect the premises during the following times ('the protected period'): - (i) on a business day before 8.00am or after 3.00pm; or - (ii) on a Friday or the day before a public holiday; or - (iii) on a weekend or a public holiday; or - (iv) on the days between 20 December and 31 December (both inclusive) in any year; or - (v) if you are being disconnected for a failure to pay, during an extreme weather event.

-- (v) if your retailer makes such a request on your behalf; or - (vi) if your premises contain a commercial business that only operates within the protected period and where access to the premises is necessary to effect disconnection; or - (vii) where the premises are not occupied.
+- (b) Your premises may be disconnected within the protected period: - (i) for reasons of health and safety; or - (ii) in an emergency; or - (iii) as directed by a relevant authority; or - (iv) if you are in breach of clause 7 which deals with wrongful and illegal use of energy; or - (v) if your retailer makes such a request on your behalf; or - (vi) if your premises contain a commercial business that only operates within the protected period and where access to the premises is necessary to effect disconnection; or - (vii) where the premises are not occupied.